 A Timeline of Web Search Engines dating back from 1990 thru today (2020).
 The article or section does a great job of showing the evolution of search engines and the key people associated with each enhancement or change.

 The most popular search engines in the United States are: Google, Yahoo! and Bing.
 However, there are many other search engines on the Internet, serving all sorts of search purposes.
 Wikipedia has a list of all the known search engines in the world.

 How Many Websites are on the Web?

-Image Credit: WorldWideWebSize.com, The Size of the World Wide Web (The Internet), May 22, 2017
+Image Credit: WorldWideWebSize.com, The Size of the World Wide Web, Feb 2020

-The website “Internet Live Stats“, estimates that all those web pages belong to nearly 1.2 million websites, which is an increase from 863k, back in 2015.
+The website “Internet Live Stats“, estimates that all those web pages belong to over 1.5 billion websites.

 Now of course no one can really say how many websites there are for sure, but you have to admit, that’s a lot of websites, to keep track of.